Predicting Good Quantum Circuit Compilation Options: Considered Problem: Determining Good Compilation Options

-Overall, lots of interesting activities are happening in this area.
+Overall, there are many interesting activities happening in this area.
 Nevertheless, to the best of the authors' knowledge, there is no automatic solution to determine the best combination of quantum compilation options without explicitly executing and examining all of them---which might be feasible for conducting a case study on a handful of devices and compilers but is certainly not scalable enough to support \mbox{end-users} in realizing their \mbox{real-world} applications.
 In this work, we apply similar techniques as in classical compiler optimization targeting this problem.